Toolkit

 Script-aware from the ground up: models are keyed by lang/script/processor/backend.
 The pipeline auto-detects scripts, inserts transliteration steps where needed, and bridges models across writing systems.

 Apertium FST data is GPL-3.0 and always downloaded separately — never bundled in the Apache 2.0 pip package.
+All models and datasets hosted on HuggingFace.

 # Pipeline execution order